 Integrated care services means the systematic coordination of services to treat co- occurring disorders concurrently, as well as screening for and monitoring primary care needs.

-Intensive, community-based behavioral health care for members of the armed forces and veterans means outpatient mental health and substance use and addiction services that comport with the standards for services set out in this subpart and which are tailored to the meet the experience of members of the armed forces and veterans in that all services provided shall be integrated, coordinated, recovery-oriented, and incorporate the core recovery principles of privacy, security, and honor.
+Intensive, community-based behavioral health care for members of the armed forces and veterans means outpatient mental health and substance use and addiction services that comport with the standards for services set out in this Subpart and which are tailored to the meet the experience of members of the armed forces and veterans in that all services provided shall be integrated, coordinated, recovery-oriented, and incorporate the core recovery principles of privacy, security, and honor.

 Intensive Outpatient Services (IOS)/Intensive Outpatient Program (IOP) is an outpatient treatment service provided by a team of clinical staff for individuals who require an intensive time-limited, multi-faceted, array of services, structure, and support to achieve and sustain treatment and recovery goals.

-Individuals with Lived Experience means individuals who self-identify as having personally experienced mental health, addiction, including substance use disorder, or co- occurring disorders or indirectly experienced mental health, addiction, including substance use disorder, or co-occurring disorders through family members.
+Individuals with lived experience means individuals who self-identify as having personally experienced mental health, addiction, including substance use disorder, or co- occurring disorders or indirectly experienced mental health, addiction, including substance use disorder, or co-occurring disorders through family members.

 Medication for addiction treatment (MAT) means the treatment of substance use disorder and co-occurring conditions, with medications requiring a prescription or order from an authorized prescribing professional and counseling and behavioral therapies, as clinically appropriate.

-Mental Health Disorder means a mental disease or mental condition which is manifested by a disorder or disturbance in behavior, feeling, thinking, or judgment to such an extent that the person afflicted requires care, treatment and rehabilitation.
+Mental health disorder means a mental disease or mental condition which is manifested by a disorder or disturbance in behavior, feeling, thinking, or judgment to such an extent that the person afflicted requires care, treatment and rehabilitation.

-Offices means jointly the Office of Mental Health and the Office of Addiction Services and Supports.

 On-call, for the purposes of this Subpart, shall mean the provider is not physically present at the center but can be contacted immediately for clinical consultation as needed and be on-site as necessary.

 Outpatient mental health and substance use services means treatment services provided by a team of clinical staff for individuals who require an intensive time-limited, multi-faceted, array of services, structure, and support to achieve and sustain treatment and recovery goals